wictorwilen/Microsoft-teams-docs/teams/botsinchannels.md

 ### Best practice: Welcome message

 When your bot is first added to the team, it is a best practice to send a welcome message to the team to introduce the bot to all users of the team and tell a bit about its functionality.
 To do this, ensure that your bot responds to the `conversationUpdate` message, with the `teamsAddMembers` eventType in the `channelData` object.
-Be sure that the `memberAdded` ID is the bot ID itself, because the same event is sent when a new user is added to a team.
+Be sure that the `memberAdded` ID is the bot ID itself, because the same event is sent when a user is added to a team.
 See [Team member or bot addition](botevents.md#team-member-or-bot-addition) for more details.

 You might also want to send a 1:1 message to each member of the team when the bot is added.
 To do this, you could [fetch the team roster](botapis.md#fetching-the-team-roster) and send each user a [direct message](bots1on1.md#starting-a-11-conversation).